Jefferies slashes price target on Li Auto Inc. [LI] – find out why.

 “We set another monthly record in December with 21,233 deliveries and became the fastest emerging new energy automaker in China to surpass the 20,000 monthly delivery mark.
 With December deliveries for Li L9 and Li L8 both exceeding 10,000, the two models have solidified our market position in the RMB300,000 to RMB500,000 price segment.
 We would like to extend our heartfelt gratitude to all our users’ families for their trust and support.
 In 2023, we will continue to bring our users safer, more convenient, and more refined products and services.
 We look forward to growing with more families in the new year, creating a mobile home and creating happiness,” commented Yanan Shen, co-founder of Li Auto.

+The results of the trading session contributed to over 14484710 shares changing hands.
+Over the past one week, the price volatility of Li Auto Inc. stands at 6.00% while the volatility over the past one month is 6.63%.

-Compared to the average trading volume of 13.24M shares, LI reached a trading volume of 9652704 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for LI stock reached $23.82 billion, with 975.03 million shares outstanding and 864.07 million shares in the current float.
+Compared to the average trading volume of 13.32M shares, LI reached a trading volume of 14484710 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Li Auto Inc. [LI]?